 Evoke programming will continue to evolve to meet our clients’ needs, using evidence-based, peer-reviewed brain science to inform our work.

-Kate holds a BA (honours) in sociology with distinction from the University of Western Ontario where she earned the Gold Medal for a four-year social science specialization, awarded to the student with the highest average in a sociology major.
-In addition, she holds a master of social work degree from Wilfred Laurier University, and is a registered social worker with the Ontario College of Social Workers and Social Service Workers.
-She is a certified professional coach by Adler International (OISE, University of Toronto) and a member of the International Coaching Federation.
+Kate holds a BA (Hons.) in sociology with distinction from the University of Western Ontario where she earned the Gold Medal for a four-year social science specialization, awarded to the student with the highest average in a sociology major.
+In addition, she holds a master of social work degree from Wilfrid Laurier University, and is a registered social worker with the Ontario College of Social Workers and Social Service Workers.
+She is a professional coach certified by Adler International Learning (OISE, University of Toronto) and a member of the International Coaching Federation.
 Kate is also an Edge Foundation-trained ADHD coach, and a Nurtured Heart Approach® certified trainer.
 In her work life, Kate was a staff member at Camp Kirk, a residential summer camp for children with learning disabilities and special needs.
 She has taught a variety of workshops for students on executive functions, study preparation, and metacognition, and was the development director at the Learning Disabilities Association of Ontario for 12 years.

 Kate believes that individuals respond positively when provided with choices, options, respect, and autonomy.
 Her approach is holistic, and capitalizes on a client’s core strengths, replacing weaknesses and deficits with openness and positivity.
 Kate knows that development is rarely a straight line, and she uses appropriate humour to address the periodic need to release stress and help lower anxiety.
 Her long-term focus is on developing academic skills and self-awareness, and on strengthening skills across all subject areas.
 She believes that hard work, preparation, and self-confidence are the keys to success.